-Scott T. Anderson, Director
+Ty L. Howard, Director

 Division of Waste Management and Radiation Control

 I.A.
 Effect of Permit

 I.A.1.
 Intermountain Rigging and Heavyhaul (hereafter referred to as “Permittee”) is hereby authorized to operate as a used oil processor in accordance with all applicable requirements of R315-15 of the Utah Administrative Code and of the Used Oil Management Act (the Act) 19-6-701 et.
 Seq., Utah Code Annotated and this Permit.